Invitation to the NS

 Under the 'Filter' view, click the icon.

 Filters provide a mechanism to form groups of devices.
-These groups can be formed by filtering on tags, EUIs or by gateway and message type.
+These groups can be formed by filtering tags, EUIs or by gateway and message type.

 Create a Connection